 Faculty of Arts and Social Sciences

-Name minor: Minor Great Thinkers: Leading Paradigms of Western Culture
+Great Thinkers: Leading Paradigms of Western Culture

-Name coordinator: M. Kardaun
+Name coordinator: M. Kardaun - m.kardaun@maastrichtuniversity.nl

-$Email\ address\ coordinator; \underline{m.kardaun@maastrichtuniversity.nl}$

-Course code: n/a

 Full period of this minor: 1-3

-ECTS credits in total of this minor: 30 Language of instruction: English Teaching methods: PBL, Lectures
+ECTS credits in total of this minor: 24/30

+Language of instruction: English

+Teaching methods: PBL, Lectures

-Assessment methods: Assignment, Written exam, Participation
+Assessment methods: Participation, Presentation, Written exam

 Number of available places: 60 students

 Keywords:

-History of ideas, Rationalisation Processes, Demythologisation, History of Logic, Raison d'état, Individualism, Cultural Pessimism, democracy, Enlightenment, Romanticism, Egalitarianism, the Death of God, Psychoanalysis, (Post)modernism, Political Ideologies, Marxism, Darwinism, Religion, Atheism, Imperialism, Orientalism, Western versus Eastern World Views Full course description The minor 'Great Thinkers' is an interdisciplinary programme that focuses on the roots of Western culture.
+History of Ideas, Rationalisation Processes, Demythologisation, History of Logic, Raison d'état, Individualism, Cultural Pessimism, Democracy, Enlightenment, Romanticism, Egalitarianism, the Death of God, Psychoanalysis, (Post)modernism, Political Ideologies, Marxism, Darwinism, Religion, Atheism, Imperialism, Racism, Western versus Non-Western World Views, Art works and the Unconscious Full course description The minor 'Great Thinkers' is an interdisciplinary programme that focuses on the roots of Western culture.
 The courses will familiarise you with turning points in the history of Western Ideas, such as the birth of rational thinking, the invention of individuality, the political plea for the separation of powers, and the notion of the so-called unconscious.
-You will study the world views of a range of thinkers, such as Plato, Aristotle, Augustine, Ockham, Machiavelli, Rousseau, Kant, Nietzsche, Marx, Darwin, Freud, Arendt, and Said.
+You will study the world views of a range of thinkers, such as Plato, Aristotle, Augustine, Ockham, Machiavelli, Rousseau, Kant, Nietzsche, Marx, Darwin, Freud, Arendt, and Jung.
 As such, the minor is meant for ambitious students who are looking for an intellectually challenging programme and are willing to invest in their Bildung.
 Course objectives The minor will enable you - to gain insight into the fundamental characteristics of Western culture by studying the views of important thinkers within their social and historical context; - to train yourself in critical thinking and analytic skills; - to reflect upon the underlying philosophical assumptions of the discipline(s) you are studying at your own faculty; - to reflect upon the Western canon and its supposed superiority.
-Prerequ N/a

-Course period 1: The Birth of Reason

-Course code: MGT3000

-Course Period: 1 (30 Aug 2021 - 22 Oct 2021)

-ECTS credits of this course: 12 Instruction language: English Coordinator: M. Kardaun

-Teaching methods: PBL, Lecture(s)

-Assessment methods: Assignment, Written exam, Participation

-Keywords
+Practical information The complete minor programme is a unified whole, comprising a sequence of three courses (The Birth of Reason - Modernity and Its Discontents - Great Books and Debates).
+Successfully completing all three courses will earn you the 30 ECTS minor certificate.
+However, it is also possible to sign up for one or two individual courses.
+Successfully completing the first two courses (The Birth of Reason - Modernity and Its Discontents) will entitle you to the 24 ECTS minor certificate.
+Prerequisites: N/A

-History of ideas, Rationalisation Processes, Demythologisation, History of Logic, Raison d'état

-Full course description

-The first course will take you on a journey of discovery from Antiquity to early Modernity.
+Course period 1: The Birth of Reason Course code: MGT3000 Course Period: 1 ECTS credits of this course: 12 Instruction language: English Coordinator: M. Kardaun: m.kardaun@maastrichtuniversity.nl Teaching methods: PBL, Lecture(s) Assessment methods: Participation, Presentation, Written exam Keywords History of Ideas, Rationalisation Processes, Demythologisation, History of Logic, Raison d'état Full course description The first course will take you on a journey of discovery from Antiquity to early Modernity.
 You will study and contextualize the amazing world views of leading thinkers of Antiquity (the Pre-Socratics, Sophocles, and 'the big three', viz.
 Socrates, Plato, and Aristotle), the Middle Ages (among others Augustine, Thomas Aquinas and William of Ockham) and Early Modernity (featuring Machiavelli).
 Emphasis will be on what triggered their ideas and how these ideas contributed to today's rationalised, disenchanted and anthropocentric world view.
 Finally, we will discuss some conspicuous aspects of the Western intellectual inheritance with regard to environment, human rights, political (non-)inclusivity, (in)equality, animals' rights.

-Course objectives

-You will

-- learn to recognise the theoretical assumptions underlying the dominant paradigms of today's global society;

-- be able to analyse, evaluate, and reflect upon the complex arguments brought forward by the great thinkers studied in this course;

-- enhance your critical thinking and flexibility of mind.
+Course objectives You will - learn to recognise the theoretical assumptions underlying the dominant paradigms of today's global society; - be able to analyse, evaluate, and reflect upon the complex arguments brought forward by the great thinkers studied in this course; - enhance your critical thinking and flexibility of mind.
+Prerequisites: N/A

-Prerequisites

-N/a